RogerHuba/roger_python_guide/class_39/facilitator.md

 ```

 - `_app.js` contains the parent for all page components.
-- By wrapping `AuthProvider` around then all page components, and all their children, have access to auth provided "stuff" - as long as these components ask the right way.
+- By wrapping `AuthProvider` around them, all page components, and all their children, have access to auth provided "stuff" - as long as these components ask the right way.
 - `pages/index.js`
   - Add `import { useAuth } from '../contexts/auth'`
   - Change `user` definition line to `const { user } = useAuth();`